Hair loss is a good example of how the skin problems of cats are different from dogs. It’s got a lot to do with their special grooming behaviour.

 So although Purdy does have hair loss on the belly, here’s why she didn’t have these diseases:

-- She gets treated every month with Revolution for fleas and mites
+- She gets treated every month with Revolution for fleas

 - Environmental allergies such as to dust mites, pollens and grasses almost never start in old age